viniltc/unige-thesistemplate/README.md

 ### Title page

 The front page (title page) resizes to fit your title length.
-You can modify the options in `thesis-info.tex`.
+You can modify `coverpage` and some options  on `thesis-info.tex`.

-* `\subtitle` (optional): Adds a subtitle to your thesis.

-* `\college` (optional): This option adds the name of your college on the bottom left.

-If `\college` is defined, the bottom of the title page will look like this:

-        King's College 			                                         2014

-If `\college` is undefined or blank, the `degreedate` will be centered.

-                                        2014